New College of Science homepage

 On the week of August 10, I met with Jennifer and we talked about additional content, the navigation changes, and when the site would go live.
 We also reviewed the checklist and confirmed that the right pages were being changed.
 Jennifer sent the Science administration an email asking them not to make changes until after the site launched.

 I made the necessary changes and deployed the updated pages to the development site for a final review.
 After minor changes were made, the old pages were removed, and the website redirects put into place.
 The site was deployed live on August 13.
 This gave us several days to make additional modifications before the August 17 deadline.
+The College of Science website is now much more focused on its primary audience: the students.